Adam Smith and Free Market Capitalism

 - The first stock exchange opened in London in 1773.

-Limited Liability Corporations (LLCs)
+Limited Liability Corporations

 The Rise of Consumer Capitalism

-As industrialization grew urban wealth, high-end shops opened in wealthy urban neighborhoods.
-These shops sold expensive fabrics, furniture, clothes, art, and home goods.
+Shopping as social status: The stores where people shopped began to determine their social status.
+Shops in high-end urban areas sold expensive fabrics, furniture, clothes, art, and home goods.
 Customers who could afford these products were industrialists, factory and business owners, factory and business managers, doctors, and lawyers.